Lot size: 400 sq. ft. front, 300 sq. ft side, 10 sq. ft. side, and 400 sq. ft. back gardens

 Showcase Feature

 This charming garden contains a plethora of eye-pleasing features, from the native grape that climbs the trellis at the entryway to the house, to the cream-colored flowers of the buckwheats that mingle with the purple of the sweetly scented sages, and the wildflower meadow that brightens an area formerly encased in ivy.
-The child-friendly back garden contains a buoyant bed of lupines and yarrow bordering the path leading to the children’s play area (complete with a pebble “beach”), and the native groundcover Lippia.
+The child-friendly back garden contains two paths surrounded by native groundcovers (Lippia, yarrow, and Yerba buena) that lead to a hardscaped play area on one end and a solar-pump-powered fountain on the other.

 The back garden was designed and installed by Miri Malmquist, owner of Beauty and the Feast; the front garden was designed by Sallie Bryan, owner of 4B Garden Design, and installed by Pamela, her mom, and a gardener.